Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (SOUNDBITE OF BELL)

-SAGAL: That is true.
-You can see the illustration.
+SAGAL: That's true.
+You can see this illustration.
 That's how we know about this.
 The man is in a hole up to his waist and the woman is not.
 And she has a kind of club, and he is unarmed.
 So I - you might want to try this.

 SALIE: He's unarmed?